Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Appendix

-for $(t,x)\in [s,\tau)\times \mathbb T^d$.
-Since the factor on the right hand side of \eqref{eq:psi} is bounded (see Proposition~\ref{prop:moment4}), the existence and uniqueness of $\psi_{s,z,y}$ derives from standards methods (see e.g. Theorem~7.3 and Theorem~7.4 in \cite{Evans}), and this implies the existence and uniqueness of the solution $\phi_{s,z,y}$ of \eqref{eq:phi}.
+Since the factor on the right hand side of the equation satisfied by $\psi_{s,z,y}$ is bounded (see Proposition~\ref{prop:moment4}), the existence and uniqueness of $\psi_{s,z,y}$ derives from standards methods (see e.g. Theorem~7.3 and Theorem~7.4 in \cite{Evans}), and this implies the existence and uniqueness of the solution $\phi_{s,z,y}$ of \eqref{eq:phi}.